AutomatedProcessImprovement/ongoing-process-state/README.md

 For example, for an ongoing case `A-B-F-T-W-S-G-T-D`, after building the 5-gram index, the state would be computed by searching in the index with the sequence `[W, S, G, T, D]`.

-This approach has been submitted as a publication to VLDB 2025 under the title "Efficient Online Computation of Business Process State From Trace Prefixes via N-Gram Indexing", by David Chapela-Campa and Marlon Dumas.
+This approach has been submitted as a publication to IEEE Transactions on Services Computing under the title "Efficient Online Computation of Business Process State From Trace Prefixes via N-Gram Indexing", by David Chapela-Campa and Marlon Dumas.

 ## Requirements